Medicare in New Hampshire

 Do Seniors Have to Pay for Medicare?

-Probably.
-This Medicare myth comes from the fact that most people don’t have to pay for their Part A coverage if they’ve worked long enough.
-The honest answer is that most seniors will have to pay something for their Medicare.
-If you’re approaching 65 or older and looking to enroll for the first time, there are several standard costs to know about.
-These include premiums, copayments, coinsurance and deductibles.
-Your final amount will come down to these and some personal details.
-Here are the standard Medicare costs for 2022:
+Most people don’t have to pay monthly premiums for their Part A coverage if they’ve worked long enough, but there are various standard costs you should know about.
+These include premiums, copayments, coinsurance, and deductibles.
+Here are the standard Medicare costs for 2025:

 Premium: